MobileRobots/libPowerballArm/README.md

 `can0` socket interface must be available through Linux.
 See
 <http://robots.mobilerobots.com/wiki/Linux_SocketCAN> for information on
 SocketCAN including how to configure the CAN interface(s) using the Linux `ip` command.
-To bring an interface up, use these commands:
+To bring up the first CAN interface up, use these commands:

-   sudo ip link set can0 type can bitrate 125000 sudo ip link set up can0
+   sudo ip link set can0 type can bitrate 500000 sudo ip link set up can0

+The Schunk LWA4P arm and FTS-LWA force-torque sensor both use bitrates of 500000 (500K) on the CAN bus.

+To bring up a second CAN interface (e.g. force-torque sensor or hand):

+   sudo ip link set can1 type can bitrate 500000 sudo ip link set up can1

+You can put these commands in `/etc/rc.local` to run when the system boots up.

+It has been teasted with the ESD USB-CAN adapter (`esdcan` Linux driver module) and Peak USB-CAN adapter (`pcan_usb` Linux driver module).

+See `include/Arm.h` for easy to use API for the arm.
+Only some features of the arm are currently available in this API.
+You may implement additiontal arm features by adding to this class.
+If you do make any improvements or fixes, please submit a pull request from your fork, or post the patches on github, or send them to support@mobilerobots.com.

+Since the Powerball LWA4P arm uses standard CanOPEN 402 protocol, this library could be expanded in the future to support other arms or similar devices that use CanOPEN.

+Some simple example programs are available in the `examples` directory.

 It has been teasted with the ESD USB-CAN adapter (`esdcan` Linux driver module)